 Pet Safety At The Holidays

-Christmas is a time to celebrate with our fur family, but it can also be a dangerous time for our beloved pets.
+Thanksgiving, Christmas and holiday season are a time to celebrate with our family, but it can also be a dangerous time for our beloved pets.
 There are many extra dangers during this time of year such as toxins, electrical cords, poisonous plants and irresistible but deadly curling ribbon and tinsel.
 If you know a few tips and which items to avoid you can insure your pet’s safety at the holidays.

 The holiday season is rife with potential hazards for your kitty.
 While you can’t keep an eye on the cat every minute of every day, there are things you can do to help them stay safe.
 Let’s take a look at some of them.

 Cats Love to Eat Curling Ribbon and Tinsel

 There are many things around the home during the holidays that will be both tempting and potentially dangerous for your feline friend.
 Consider the following items and decide which are more important to include than the safety of your cat (none, in my opinion):